Use Shifts to manage work schedules

 - Each teammate will be able to see a summary view of their shifts in their personal settings, under My Shifts.
 Admins will also have access to these individual shift summaries via any teammate’s settings.

 - If a teammate belongs to an active shift, they will be automatically set to Available at the start of their shift.

-- When a shift ends, the teammates in the shift will be automatically set to Out-of-Office.
-New conversations can’t be auto-assigned to teammates via rules because they are OOO, and new inbound messages will cause assigned conversations to be unassigned from OOO teammates and put back into the team inbox.
+- When a shift ends, the teammates in the shift will be automatically set to Out of Office.
+When a teammate is out-of-office, new conversations can’t be auto-assigned to them via rules.
+When a new inbound message is received in a conversation assigned to an out-of-office teammate, the conversation will then be unassigned in the team inbox.